 Online, On-Demand Legal Services for Small Businesses

-General Counsel Online is a new kind of online legal service that’s designed to help your business make better decisions and minimize risk.
+General Counsel Online is a new kind of online business attorney office that’s designed to help your business make better decisions and minimize risk.
 With online, on-demand and fixed-price services, we offer businesses the chance to “subscribe” to our legal services and access them whenever, wherever for a predictable and reasonable price.

 Our mission is simple: to help businesses navigate legal concerns as they come up without breaking their budget.
 Our services are completely online and are powered by a suite of industry-leading software — giving businesses unlimited, anytime access to our counsel.

 We primarily serve small and mid-sized businesses in Pennsylvania, who we believe are not fully served by the legal industry.
 Get in touch to learn more about what General Counsel Online can do for your business.